What is My Business Worth?

 Every business owner wonders what their business is worth.
 VR Business Brokers of Charlotte has correctly valued hundreds of businesses since 1979.
 Contact us for a no obligation estimate of the value of your business.

 When you work with a VR business intermediary to develop a broker opinion of value, the goal is a simple one– the creation of an accurate and comprehensive document that will stand up during the sales process.
-Without a professional valuation, a business owner rarely has an accurate knowledge of the market value of their business.
+Without a professional valuation, a business owner rarely has an accurate knowledge of the market value of their business listing.
 VR Business Brokers of Charlotte’s depth of experience coupled with a vast access to previous business sale databases will result in a broker opinion of value, delivered in a responsive, timely and efficient manner.

 Small and mid-sized businesses typically depend on four key value factors: